-The pledges will be monthly fees, so I will make a promise of getting out at least 10 articles a month in order to satisfy those that have pledged with more content.
+The pledges will be monthly fees, so I will make a promise of getting out at least some articles a month in order to satisfy those that have pledged with more content.

-The two tiers on the account are the Polishers of the Palantir and the Guardians of the Palantiri.
+The lower tiers on the page are the Polishers of the Palantir and the Guardians of the Palantiri.
 The Polisher tier is just a cheap option you can select in order to support the blog, but don’t get any fancy stuff for a while.
 If I ever start doing giveaways, the Polishers will be added in the lottery, in order to give something to them as a thank you.
 The Polisher tier starts at $1, but you can donate more if you want.
 If you don’t want anything from the higher tiers, you can pledge a high amount to the Polisher tier and still support the blog

 The other tier is the Guardians.
 I have limited this tier to 7 people and the tier is a little more expensive than the Polisher tier but has no limit to how many Guardians there can be of one stone.
 The Guardians are allowed to pick one of the Seeing Stones and be labelled as the Guardian of that Stone.
 This serves as an honorary title on the blog.
 The Guardians are also allowed to task me with reviewing a specific scenario, trait or mechanic that would otherwise take a while to get to.
 This resets every 4 months.